aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 1. Identify the AWS Organization identifer (format r-XXXXXX) from the AWS Organization console of the management account.
 This is an input parameter to the CloudFormation script "lz-organization.json".
 2. Create the required Organization Units (OU) - Infrastructure, Workloads, Production, NonProduction, Forensic.
 Use the CloudFormation script "lz-organization.json", use StackName "lz-organization"
 3. Create required KMS-CMK key for AWS Control Tower (manual creation).
 Refer above for sample KMS-CMK key for AWS Control Tower.
-4. Create required KMS-CMK keys for CloudWatch Log Groups and required IAM roles for Backup and SSM.
+4. Create required KMS-CMK keys for CloudWatch Log Groups, Control Tower Backup and required IAM roles for Backup and SSM.
 Use the CloudFormation script "lz-organization-kms-iam.json"
 5. Enable AWS Organization Trusted Access for selected services (GuardDuty, Security Hub, Inspector, Detective, Firewall Manager, IAM Access Analyzer, IAM, CloudFormation, Backup).
 Use the CloudFormation script "lz-organization-service-access.yaml", use StackName "lz-organization-service-access".
 6. Identify the OU identifer (format ou-XXXXXX) of the Infrastructure OU.
 Capture the OU to share the new Transit-Gateway resource. aws organizations describe-organizational-unit --organizational-unit-id <OU_ID> --query 'OrganizationalUnit.Arn'